-The following courses, with first assessment in May 2021, are currently offered at BBS:
+The following courses are offered at BBS:

 - Mathematics: analysis and approaches SL - Mathematics: analysis and approaches HL - Mathematics: applications and interpretation SL - Mathematics: applications and interpretation HL

 Students can only study one course in mathematics.

 All DP mathematics courses serve to accommodate the range of needs, interests and abilities of students, and to fulfill the requirements of various university and career aspirations.